gxndwr/lpc_uart_server/README.md

 Congratulations!
 Now the operation download firmware is successful.
 Host board (arm64) will begin re-enumerate LPC board as a special USB serial port device automatically.
 ```

-run：
+3. After firmware download complete, you will see upto 10 ttyUSBx device file shown in /dev/, which mean they are ready for use:

 ```
 root@ls1021atwr:/usr/bin/LPC_firmware_download_tool# ls /dev/ttyUSB
 ```

-If you can see above 10 ttyUSBx device file ,the firmware have been running correctly.

-Besides, we also have implement a test program which can be run on arm64 platform, please see folder user_space_test_program/ for details.
+Note: There is a user space program which can be used (on arm64 platform) for function test and demo, please see folder user_space_test_program/ for details.